Our Sustainability Story

 Operate within compliance of applicable environmental laws and regulations and with best practices that increase efficiency, reduce environmental impacts, and promote the sustainable use of resources.

-Operate in a manner that promotes a financially stable and successful operation, improves efficiency, and reduces waste.
+Conduct business in a manner that promotes a financially stable and successful operation, improves efficiency, and reduces waste.

 The mission of our company-wide Sustainability Program is to increase awareness and integrate better practices throughout our operations in transparent and measurable ways.
 Various teams across the company work diligently to create lasting benefits for our stakeholders, including customers, employees, state partners, and business partners.
 Our work includes recycling seat cushions to avoid landfilling, re-lamping maintenance facilities for lower energy bills, delivering donated supplies to communities after a natural disaster, and improving the fuel and energy efficiency of our fleet.